DeepCritical/GradioDemo/docs/overview/architecture.md

 # Architecture Overview

-DeepCritical is a deep research agent system that uses iterative search-and-judge loops to comprehensively answer research questions.
+The DETERMINATOR is a deep research agent system that uses iterative search-and-judge loops to comprehensively answer research questions.
 The system supports multiple orchestration patterns, graph-based execution, parallel research workflows, and long-running task management with real-time streaming.

 ## Core Architecture